After weeks of debate, NASA rules out bringing astronauts home on Boeing's Starliner

 In the process, Wilmore and Williams will become the first astronauts in history to fly in space aboard four different spacecraft: NASA's space shuttle, Russia's Soyuz, Boeing's Starliner and SpaceX's Crew Dragon.

-NASA and Boeing spent the next two-and-a-half months carrying out tests and analyses to determine if the ship could be counted on to safely bring Wilmore and Williams home.

-Boeing managers insisted the problems were understood and that NASA could, in fact, count on it to bring the crew members back to Earth.
-But in the end, NASA managers, reflecting a post-Columbia approach to risk management, decided to play it safe, nixing plans for a piloted Starliner re-entry.

-The hard-luck Starliner now will be commanded to undock from the space station's forward port as early as Sept.
-6 to carry out an unpiloted re-entry and touchdown at White Sands, New Mexico, bringing the long-awaited test flight to a disappointing conclusion, the latest in a series of major setbacks for Boeing.
+The Starliner, meanwhile, will be commanded to undock from the space station's forward port as early as Sept.
+6 and carry out an unpiloted re-entry and touchdown at White Sands, New Mexico, to bring the long-awaited test flight to a disappointing conclusion.

 With the Starliner's departure, only the four-seat Crew 8 capsule, which arrived at the lab last March, will be available to serve as a lifeboat if an emergency forces its four-member crew, along with Wilmore and Williams, to evacuate before the Crew 9 ferry ship arrives.